Frequently Asked Questions

 Do I need to join the USPSA to shoot the matches?

 No, USPSA membership is NOT required for the “Level 1” monthly club matches, as well as the Steel Challenge and Multigun matches.
 Only the Level 2 (GP Sectional Championship) match at ENGC requires a USPSA membership.
+Membership information can be found on the USPSA.ORG web site.

 What are the acronyms: USPSA, ENPS, ENGC